-While West Australian Ballet dancers can appear shackled to classical technique and its vocabulary, Concerto demonstrates that freedom, playfulness and creativity can emerge from structure and discipline.
+While WAB dancers can appear shackled to classical technique and its vocabulary, Concerto demonstrates that freedom, playfulness and creativity can emerge from structure and discipline.

 Dancers Chihiro Nomura, Claire Voss, Nikki Blain and Kiki Saito contributed to Sandy Delasalle’s work, created collaboratively over Zoom while distancing measures were in place in 2020.

 Performed brilliantly in sheer black diamante-encrusted costumes, by Delasalle and BODILE, Concerto’s pieces fit together so tightly it belies its jigsaw puzzle origins.

 Choreographed by Poland’s Robert Bondara, Take Me With You has more than 4.5 million views on YouTube.
 While some of those hits are obviously a consequence of the work’s Radiohead score, Take Me With You stands on its own artistic merits and its opening night ensemble cast performed with the same punch and expertise of the earlier three works.

 Take Me With You is an intriguing existential examination of what distracts us from finding the true meaning of life.